djhunt-ibm/agentic-ai-client-bootcamp/environment-setup/retail.md

 - Python 3.11
 - Visual Studio Code

-Once you have these prerequistites available, you can install the ADK by following the instructions at [the ADK install page](https://developer.watson-orchestrate.ibm.com/getting_started/installing).
+Once you have these prerequisites available, you can install the ADK by following the instructions at [the ADK install page](https://developer.watson-orchestrate.ibm.com/getting_started/installing).

 > **Note**: These instructions were created for a specific version of the ADK, namely version **1.4.2**.
 We recommend you specify that version when running the install: `pip install ibm-watsonx-orchestrate==1.4.2`.